From the ReadersFinancial Problems: My Strategies to Regain Control

 Your money issues might not necessarily be problems that will cause you financial stress.

-On the other hand if your debt keeps growing you may want to re-think how certain events might affect your stress levels.
+On the other hand, if your debt keeps growing, you may want to rethink how certain events might affect your stress levels.

-Financial problems may be considered consumer debt, facing bankruptcy, creditors calling, owing money to family and friends, no money to pay bills and even the unknown.
-The list is endless BUT people with little to no money aren’t the only people with financial problems.
+Financial problems may include consumer debt, facing bankruptcy, creditors calling, owing money to family and friends, no money to pay bills, and even the unknown.

-When you are in debt that can easily change if you lose your job and can’t pay the money you owe.
+When you are in debt, that can easily change if you lose your job and can’t pay the money you owe.

 Can you see how that might be a problem?